Kalakad Mundanthurai Tiger Reserve – KMTR

 The high mountains, lush green meadows, secluded valleys, dense rain forests thundering waterfalls and the diverse and unique flora and fauna makes the Kalakkad Mundanthurai Tiger Reserve a treasure trove for the visitors.
 Explore the breathtaking scenery of the place and the world of wildlife keeping in my mind of all the don’ts that would annoy its residents and pollute the reserve.

-Official Government Website: http://kmtr.co.in.
-Please check this website for Accommodation and activities inside the tiger reserve.
+Please check the official government website for Accommodation and activities inside the tiger reserve.